The Whirlpool and the Infinite Field

 dialogue

-The Whirlpool and the River
+The River and the Whirlpool

 dialogue

-The Whirlpool and the River
+The River and the Whirlpool

 dialogue

-The Longing for Direction
+The Longing for Direction and the Illusion of Something Missing

 dialogue